Just F Y I

 Just F Y I (foaled April 13, 2021) is a champion American Thoroughbred racehorse.
 As a two-year-old filly, she won the Grade I Frizette Stakes and Breeders' Cup Juvenile Fillies at Santa Anita Park and was named the 2023 Champion Two-Year-Old Filly.

 Background

-Just F Y I is a bay filly who was bred and owned by cinema mogul George Krikorian.
+Just F Y I is a bay mare who was bred and owned by cinema mogul George Krikorian.
 She was bred in Kentucky.

 Just F Y I is out of stakes-placed dam and also bred and owned by Krikorian, Star Act, by Street Cry, who has produced three winners from three starters.
 Star Act is a daughter of Starrer, a two-time Grade 1 (Santa Maria Handicap and Santa Margarita Invitational Handicap) winner for George Krikorian.
 Her sire is the 2018 American Triple Crown winner, Justify.
 She is from Justify's second crop and was his first Breeders' Cup winner.
 Justify will stand the 2024 season for US$200,000 at Ashford Stud near Versailles, Kentucky.

 Just F Y I is trained by U.S. Racing Hall of Fame trainer William I. Mott.